Skip to Content

 • Retirement accounts.
 401(k)s, IRAs, pensions, deferred compensation.
 For a lot of couples, this is where most of the money sits.
 Dividing these accounts has its own rules, which I'll get into below.

 • Business interests.
 If one spouse owns a business or has a partnership stake, that ownership has value.
-Figuring out what it's worth is often contentious.
+Figuring out what it's worth is often contentious — our team handles business valuation for divorce for exactly this reason.

 • Investments.
 Brokerage accounts, stock portfolios, stock options, restricted stock units.
 These all need to be valued and divided, and each comes with different tax treatment.